octobercms/docs/3.x/extend/importexport/importexport-controller.md

 The `Backend\Behaviors\ImportExportController` class is a controller behavior that provides features for importing and exporting data.
 The behavior provides two pages called Import and Export.
 The Import page allows a user to upload a CSV file and match the columns to the database.
 The Export page is the opposite and allows a user to download columns from the database as a CSV file.
 The behavior provides the controller actions `import()` and `export()`.

-The behavior configuration is defined in two parts, each part depends on a special model class along with a list and form field definition file.
-To use the importing and exporting behavior you should add it to the `$implement` property of the controller class.
-Also, the `$importExportConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior options.
+The importing and exporting behavior configuration is defined in two parts, each part depends on a special model class along with a list and form field definition file.
+To use the behavior you should add it to the `$implement` property of the controller class.
+Also, the `$importExportConfig` class property should be defined and its value should refer to the YAML file used for configuring the behavior properties.

 ```php
 namespace Acme\Shop\Controllers;